 Usability is increased when visitors can quickly and easily navigate through your website, which is usually accomplished with a navigation menu that appears on every page.
 Changing the navigation or not being consistent with the location of the menu can frustrate visitors and cause them to leave.
-There is a collection of CSS-based navigation menus available on our website.
-Consider using one of the menus or a similar menu to provide your visitors with logical and consistent navigation.
+Consider using a CSS-based navigation menus to provide your visitors with logical and consistent navigation.

 6 – Use text in links.

 Some navigational menus are created using only images and no text.
 Users who are surfing with images turned off and users with disabilities will be unable to unable to know where your links are pointing.
 CSS-based navigation menus are accessible to all users.
 Even older browsers that don’t support CSS will display the menu as a bulleted list.
 Images can also be used with CSS to improve the look of the menu by setting them as background images.
 With images set as the background and text on top, your navigation menu will still be accessible.

 Flash intros can improve the look of your website, but unfortunately they will slow down load times and decrease the usability of your site.
 Many visitors with slow connections will leave before your page even loads.
 Only websites targeting users with high speed connections should make extensive use of flash.

 8 – Test your site in multiple browsers.